MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 ---
 Imagine putting on a headset and being able to walk through the floorplan of a not-yet-built building or float through outer space.
 Pretty awesome, huh?
 I remember similar excitment back in 2004 when I hold one of the first smartphones or in 2010 when I got my first 3D TV.

-Yes, the first smartphones in 2004 and the first 3D TV sets in 2010 had similar early day problems as virtual reality has today.
+Yes, the first smartphones in 2004 and the first 3D TV sets in 2010 had many early day problems, similar to the problems virtual reality has today.
 But we believed that they would be solved soon and this technology would conquer the world.

 It happened with smartphones, but has not happen with 3D TV.
 What will happen with VR?
 What are the main problems with VR?
 Will it overcome the significant hurdles it has today or some of these problems will kill VR in the end?
 <!-- more -->